universitytheater/utheater.github.io/README.md

 ## Contact

-This website and is currently maintained by [Will Rehmus](https://github.com/willrehmus).
-Please reach out to them for issues regarding the website.
+This website is currently maintained by [Will Rehmus](https://github.com/willrehmus).
+Please reach out to them with questions or issues regarding the website.

 Reach out to ut-committee@uchicago.edu for more info about how to get involved in UT!

 **Past Maintainers**
 * [Belle Nahoom](https://github.com/bellegn1) (UT Committee 2024-25)